dburgener/cascade/doc/TE.md

 function names to derive all conflicting functions from parent classes using this method.

+The list of functions refers to all functions defined by parents of this type, not all functions defined by the `@derive` `parents` argument.
+So if a function is defined by some parent not listed in `parents`, then we will derive it from a union of all parents

 ### hint annotation

 The hint annotation is passed on to audit2cascade to provide suggestions to